 43. California State University-Dominguez Hills

-In a university already nationally distinguished for value, affordability, and diversity, the California State University-Dominguez Hills School of Nursing is a standout in its own right.
-In 2015, NurseJournal.org claimed CSUDH had the best nursing school in the Western Region, and the Association of Clinical Nursing Specialists named Terri Ares, a lecturer and adviser in the department, as their Educator of the Year.
-And at less than $2,000 a year in estimated net costs, you would be hard-pressed to find a better value for a nursing degree at either the graduate or undergraduate level.
+At a university already nationally distinguished for value, affordability, and diversity, the California State University-Dominguez Hills School of Nursing is a standout in its own right.
+In 2020, NurseJournal.org ranked CSUDH as having the third-best online nurse NP program in the state.
+The Association of Clinical Nursing Specialists named Terri Ares, a lecturer and adviser in the department, as their Educator of the Year.
+This level of quality at less than $7,000 a year in estimated net costs means you would be hard-pressed to find a better value for a nursing degree at either the graduate or undergraduate level.

 42. Clayton State University

-With a price tag just shy of $11,000 a year, it’s no surprise that Clayton State University’s nursing programs have earned plenty of accolades for their affordability.
+With an estimated price tag that’s less than $7,000 a year, it’s no surprise that Clayton State University’s nursing programs have earned plenty of accolades for their affordability.
 In fact, according to TopRNtoBSN.com, CSU’s program of the same name comes in at 26th in the nation in terms of net price.
 For many schools, affordability comes at a price: poor education standards, large class sizes, and little to show for the degree.
-Not so for Clayton; besides offering a range of undergraduate and graduate programs and specializations in nursing at a competitive rate, Clayton’s nursing school boasts an 85% graduate pass rate on the NCLEX-RN—well above the state and national averages.
+Not so for Clayton; besides offering a range of undergraduate and graduate programs and specializations in nursing at a competitive rate, as of 2020 Clayton’s nursing school boasts a first-time 90% pass rate on the NCLEX-RN—well above the state and national averages.

 41. University of Memphis

 Thanks to a combination of expert faculty, unparalleled student resources, and a range of specializations and degree programs, the Loewenberg College of Nursing (LCON) is able to consistently provide not only Memphis, Tennessee, but also the wider regional – and even national – communities with high quality healthcare practitioners.
 This reputation has earned UM over 300 regional clinical partnerships, including a Nurse Residency program at St. Jude’s hospital, to help graduates transition into a professional environment.
-Whether via LCON’s unique Accelerated BSN or a graduate specialization in Nursing Education or Administration, the University of Memphis is able to offer nursing students a wide experiences to ensure they are well prepared for their future careers.
+Whether via LCON’s unique Accelerated BSN or a graduate specialization in Nursing Education, Family Nurse Practitioner, or Executive Leadership, the University of Memphis is able to offer nursing students a wide experiences to ensure they are well prepared for their future careers.